By MARLA MCKENNA

 The training facility, housed in the back building on the campus of the George Washington Carver School along U.S. 15, the school, will offer the latest in technology, thanks to numerous partnerships and grants.

-It will also feature a fulltime instructor, Doug Beaver, who arrives with more than 20 years of machinist experience and six years as an educator.
+It will also feature a fulltime instructor, Paul Brown, who arrives with more than 20 years of machinist experience and six years as an educator.
 His salary will come through the Department of Human Services as part of a memorandum of agreement between the groups.

 DHS invested $50,000 in start-up funds for the first year of operation and plans to provide additional classroom space for assessments, testing and basic math and reading preparatory classes.